Bernárd J. Lynch

 Bernárd J. Lynch (born 1947) is an Irish Catholic priest and psychotherapist based in London, renowned for his human rights work with HIV/AIDS and with the LGBTQIA community.
-He studied theology and philosophy with the Society of African Missions in Dromantine, near Newry and was ordained in 1971.
+He is a former member of the Society of African Missions and was ordained in 1971.

-Lynch is an out gay man and married his husband in 2017.
+Lynch is an "out" gay man.
+In 2006, he became the first Catholic priest in the world to have a civil partnership and married his husband in Ireland in 2017.

-Career
+Biography

+Lynch attended the Christian Brothers' School in Ireland and began serving as an altar boy in the local Catholic church when only eight years old.
+In 1965, Lynch joined the Society of African Missions (SMA).

-Lynch has worked for the rights of LGBT people for more than forty years starting with his work in Dignity USA (New York Chapter), the LGBT Catholic group, after his ordination in 1971.
+Lynch was ordained in Ireland in 1971.
+He has worked for the rights of LGBT people for more than forty years starting with his work in Dignity USA (New York Chapter), the LGBT Catholic group.

 In 1982, Lynch founded the first AIDS ministry in New York City with Dignity USA (New York Chapter) as documented in the documentary films AIDS: A PRIEST’S TESTAMENT in 1987 and SOUL SURVIVOR in 1990.
 Lynch publicly campaigned in support of Mayor Ed Koch's Executive Order 50 in 1984, which compels City contractors not to discriminate on the basis of sexual orientation.

 Lynch publicly testified in favour of New York City’s lesbian and gay rights bill that bans discrimination based on sexual orientation in jobs and public accommodations, seeing it through to passage by the New York City Council in 1986.

-As reported in the documentary film A PRIEST ON TRIAL, Lynch's support for LGBT rights brought down on him a false prosecution perpetrated by church and government officials.
 In 1988, Lynch was indicted for child sex abuse alleged to have occurred at Mount Saint Michael Academy in The Bronx in the mid 1980s.
 Lynch won total exoneration from Justice Burton Roberts in Bronx Supreme Court.
+As alleged in the documentary film A Priest on Trial, Lynch's support for LGBT rights brought down on him a false prosecution perpetrated by Church and government officials.
 He later moved to London and started a ministry for gay priests.
+He was expelled from the SMA order in 2012.

-Lynch faced a civil lawsuit, filed in 2019, in New York related to the abuse allegations for which he was acquitted in criminal court in 1989.
-It was claimed in 2021 that he was again cleared of all charges.
+Lynch faced a civil lawsuit, filed in 2019, in New York for allegedly sexually abusing another teen student at Mount Saint Michael Academy 40 years ago.
+The 57-year-old plaintiff, 16 at the time of the alleged abuse, said it occurred in 1978 and 1979.
+In 2021, the lawsuit was dropped.

+In November 2022, it was announced that the National Library of Ireland has acquired the personal papers from Lynch.
+The Fr Bernárd Lynch Collection represents the personal and public life of Lynch.
+Comprising letters, postcards, newspaper clippings, and legal testimonies, the archive spans more than 50 years.

 Personal life

-In 2006, Lynch became the first Catholic priest in the world to have a civil partnership after having this relationship publicly blessed in 1998.
-In the early 2010s, he was reportedly expelled from the Society of African Missions and the priesthood.
-He legally married his partner, Billy Desmond, in 2017 in Ireland.
+In 2006, Lynch reportedly became the first Catholic priest in the world to have a civil partnership, after having his relationship officiated civilly in 1998.
+He civilly married his husband, Billy Desmond, in 2017 in County Clare, Ireland.